johnshearing/PrivateKeyVault/WiringInstruction/README.md

 **Warning**
 When shutting down:
-Always shutdown with the menu option and wait ten second before pressing off the power button.
+Always shutdown with the menu option and wait 15 second before pressing off the power button.
 **If you fail to do this then you may ruin your SD card.**
+I hope you have a backup.
+I will incorperate inteligent power management in future builds.

 <hr>